tomio13/RDM-Desktop/docs/Configuration.md

 ## use form
 if set to true, the program tries putting together the full record, just like for uploads, and calls the form maker to provide a nice GUI.

-This way one cannot edit fields which are not forms (have no type element).
+This way the user can only edit fields which have a type element, the rest are hidden default ones.

 # filemanager
 On windows this is explorer, on Linux it pulls the default, but you can change it to what you like.
-The 'Open' button in the folder view calls this that you can have direct access to the underlying folder.
+The 'Open' button in the folder view calls this program to give you direct access to the underlying folder you are currently working in.
+(Useful to add experiment files or check out / modify the local readme.)

 # chemicals and equipment
 These folders are for future use.
 Users can store here files describing